lauz1n/prac-counter/README.md

-# Simples counter using Javascript!
+# Simple counter using Javascript!